 In response to a plea for help, British InterVarsity sent Howard Guinness, a medical school graduate and vice-chairman of the British movement, to Canada in 1928.
 Students helped raise the money to provide one-way passage to Canada.
 Between bouts of seasickness, Guinness led his cabin mate to Christ during the crossing, As God supplied the funds, he slowly worked his way across Canada, starting up and assisting evangelical student groups.

 By 1937 the Canadians began to hear requests for help from students in the United States as independent evangelical student groups began springing up.
 In 1938 Stacey Woods, the Canadian InterVarsity director, met with students on the University of Michigan campus.
 As an immediate result of that visit, students formed the first InterVarsity chapter in the United States.

 By May of 1941 InterVarsity Christian Fellowship/USA was an organization with three staff on loan from Canada and Stacey Woods at the helm as Secretary General.
-The official incorporation was in November, 1941.
+InterVarsity Christian Fellowship/USA dates our official beginning to our incorporation, which took place in November, 1941.
 In 1947 InterVarsity USA became a founding member of the International Fellowship of Evangelical Students, a federation of national Christian student movements.
 The other charter members are Australia, Britain, Canada, China, France, Holland, New Zealand, Norway, and Switzerland.
 (To see which of more than 150 countries are currently members of IFES go to www.ifesworld.org)